 However, in order to do so, the sites must have a less tightly held ion to “exchange” for the metal hardness ions.
 While the resin does not prefer ions with a single charge, fortunately under conditions of high concentration and extended time of exposure, sodium ions can be “forced” onto the active sites by slowly passing a concentrated solution of sodium chloride (table salt) over the resin.
 Thus, a relatively inexpensive, readily available, safe chemical can be used to “regenerate” the resin.
 Ion exchange resins are also used to produce high purity Demineralized water but the resin and regeneration chemicals are different (see ion exchange).

 A water softener typically consists of two tanks, a larger one into which rock or pellet salt is added and a smaller tank containing the ion exchange resin through which the hard water passes.
-A control valve fixed atop the resin tank of the industrial water softener causes the system to recharge or regenerate based on passage of a pre-set time or it meters the water treated and initiates regeneration based on a pre-set number of gallons treated.
+A control valve fixed atop the resin tank of the industrial water softener causes the system to recharge or regenerate based on passage of a pre-set time or it meters the water treatment and initiates regeneration based on a pre-set number of gallons treated.

 When regeneration is initiated, the first step is to backwash the resin bed with raw water to fluff the resin and remove entrained dirt and sediment.
 Then brine is slowly deducted from the salt tank at a set flowrate for a specific time (set as a function of the resin volume and the influent water hardness), followed by a slow draw of raw water to slowly displace the brine solution.
 This is followed by a faster flow of raw water to thoroughly flush any remaining salt from the resin bed.
 During this entire process, the control valve either prevents raw water from flowing to service or allows raw water to by-pass the softener during regeneration.
-Often two parallel industrial water softeners are operated together, in order to avoid any interruption to soft water.
+Often two parallel industrial water softenersindustrial water softeners are operated together, in order to avoid any interruption to soft water.

-Disadvantages to conventional softening are consumption of copious volumes of salt and the discharge of highly saline waste water from the regeneration step.
+Disadvantages to conventional softening are consumption of copious volumes of salt and the discharge of highly saline wastewater from the regeneration step.
 The WaterProfessionals® routinely work with clients to include partial brine reclaim systems to minimize this waste.
 They also evaluate the use of nanofiltration as an alternative approach, depending on the hardness and volume requirements for a specific application.